theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/erpconnect-services-runtime/web-services/rest-without-tecs.md

 ---

 For Programming with ECS and JavaScript we recommend to use our JavaScript Library tEcs.
-If you prefer not to use tEcs you can find in this section some samples.
+If you prefer not to use tEcs you can find in the following section some samples.

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}